Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <div class="description">
 <p>These grand doors loom tall, their dark wood frames enclosing a pair of dusty stained-glass windows.
 Each pane is etched with intricate designs that resemble windmills, their once-vibrant hues now faded and obscured beneath a thick veil of grime.</p>
-<p>Through the dusty haze that prickles your eyes, you catch a glimpse of something through the windows: a silhouette, standing mere inches behind the glass, lit from behind by a dim, amber glow.
-It's still and unmoving, but the mere sight of it seizes your muscles in a vice-like grip, your limbs refusing to obey your conscious mind.</p>
 <p>The air around you thickens, its temperature plummeting to a bone-chilling cold.
 Your breath fogs the glass panes, a delicate frost creeping across them as the house's distant creaks and whispers are swallowed by a heavy silence.</p>
-<p>The shadow behind the door is nearly formless—insubstantial—but its presence invokes a primordial dread deep within your marrow.
-Your heart beats faster, sweat beading on your forehead, pulse racing through your veins.
-Slowly, the silhouette begins to turn its head toward yours.</p>
+<p>Through the dusty haze that prickles your eyes, you catch a glimpse of something through the windows: a silhouette, standing mere inches behind the glass, lit from behind by a dim, amber glow.
+It's still and unmoving, apparently unaware of your presence.
+Then, slowly, the silhouette begins to turn its head toward yours.</p>
-<p>And then, just as suddenly as it appeared, the shadow evaporates.
+<p>And just as suddenly as it appeared, the shadow evaporates.
 The biting cold ebbs away, and the house's quiet sounds return once more.</p>
 </div>

 This room is largely as described in <span class="citation">Master Suite (p.
 214)</span>.
 When the players enter this room, read: